CyborgDroid/spark_mlflow/README.md

 ## MLFlow with a GradientBoostedTrees Classifier Grid Seacrh (CrossValidator) ##

+_Will be updated to include example with LinearSVC and MLP_

 This grid search has 54 combinations tested on 5 folds.
 If you have a regular laptop, try using fewer hyperparameter options before visualizing which settings work best using the MLFlow UI to tweak and repeat.